brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 to add Instances a different way (using an Auto Scaling Group), so skip this for now by clicking the gray "Next: Add Tags" button, then the blue "Review and Create" button, and finally, the blue "Create" button.
-Once the ELB is created, click the blue "Close" button on the confirmation page and you should see your new ELB in the list:
+Once the ELB is created, click the blue "Close" button on the confirmation page, and you should see your new ELB in the list:

 {% include figure.html path="blog/aws-docker/load-balancer-new.png" caption="Your newly created ELB" link_to_full_size_image=true %}